pmurias/game-off-2012/README.md

 Instructions:
 =============

-Most of instructions are given at tutorial levels.
-You command one clone of clockwork demon beholder pushed into another realm.
-Rule is simple, to escape terrifying dimmension, you have to reach the goal point on each level with at least one beholder, collecting as many points as you can.
-There are plenty obstacles in the game, static and moving as well, sometimes you will have to push some crates and solve a riddle, but main difficulty in this game is orientation.
+Most of the instructions are given at tutorial levels.
+You command one clone of a clockwork demon beholder pushed into an another realm.
+Rules are simple, to escape the terrifying dimmension, you have to reach the goal point on each level with at least one beholder, collecting as many points as you can.
+There are plenty obstacles in the game, static and moving as well, sometimes you will have to push some crates and solve a riddle, but the main difficulty in this game is orientation.
 Screen will rotate and stretch more and more over time.
 Can you handle this?

 Screenshots:
 ============